 \section{Introduction}

-\IEEEPARstart{I}{n} the contemporary landscape of the Internet of Everything (IoE), the explosion of sensor-generated data has shifted the paradigm of data processing from centralized cloud infrastructures to distributed edge nodes~\cite{11244906,11074426,10545344,11054078}.
-Among various data analysis techniques, the Probabilistic Skyline Query (PSKY) stands out as a critical tool for multi-criteria decision-making under uncertainty~\cite{10.5555/1325851.1325858}.
-In typical IoE scenarios, such as intelligent transportation systems or industrial monitoring, sensor data are inherently noisy and imprecise~\cite{11098465}.
-PSKY addresses this challenge by identifying objects that possess a high likelihood of being optimal based on multiple conflicting attributes, even when their exact values remain unknown or stochastic.
-However, deploying the PSKY operator within edge environments introduces a fundamental tension between local computational expenditure (especially for high-dimensional skylines~\cite{8302507}) and global communication efficiency~\cite{9098899,9374102}.
+\IEEEPARstart{I}{n} the contemporary \textit{Internet of Everything} (IoE), the surge of sensor-generated data has shifted processing paradigms from centralized cloud infrastructures to distributed edge nodes~\cite{11244906,11074426,10545344}.
+Among various analysis techniques, \textit{Probabilistic Skyline} (PSKY) queries are critical for multi-criteria decision-making under uncertainty~\cite{10.5555/1325851.1325858}.
+In typical IoE scenarios, such as intelligent transportation or industrial monitoring, sensor data are inherently noisy and imprecise~\cite{11098465}.
+PSKY addresses this by identifying objects likely to be optimal across conflicting attributes, despite stochastic or unknown values.
+However, deploying PSKY in edge environments introduces a fundamental tension between local computational expenditure, particularly for high-dimensional skylines~\cite{8302507}, and global communication efficiency~\cite{9374102}.

-The technical complexity of distributed PSKY processing is primarily centered on the management of the filtering threshold $\alpha$.
-This parameter serves as a critical gatekeeper that dictates which local candidate objects possess a sufficiently high probability of belonging to the global skyline set to justify the overhead of transmission to a central broker.
-In a perfectly stable environment, a static thresholding strategy might provide a reasonable baseline for performance.
-However, the edge computing ecosystem is characterized by extreme volatility and unpredictable resource availability.
-Data arrival rates from IoT devices often exhibit bursty patterns, and the statistical distribution of uncertainty, which is represented by the variance and spatial density of data instances, can shift rapidly over short temporal windows~\cite{10595132,10175534}.
+The complexity of distributed PSKY query processing centers on managing the filtering threshold $\alpha$.
+This parameter acts as a gatekeeper, determining which candidate objects have a sufficiently high probability of global optimality to justify transmission to a central broker.
+While static thresholding may suffice in stable environments, the edge computing ecosystem is marked by volatility and unpredictable resource availability.
+IoE data arrivals often exhibit bursty patterns, and the underlying data frequently displays \textit{non-independent and identically distributed} (non-IID) characteristics.
+Furthermore, the statistical distribution of uncertainty, manifested through the variance and spatial density of data instances, can shift rapidly over short temporal windows~\cite{10595132,10175534}.